stat660-f18/course-questions-wiki/week-07/README.md

 - Answer(whu8-stat660): Yes,it will.
 - Question(llopez37-stat660) Will the labels and formats always be determined upon the last one in the program?
 - Question (anguyen152-stat660): What types of formats can we assign to a variable in SAS ?
+- Answer(jduan10-stat660): It includes COMMA6, COMMA7, COMMA10, etc.,and we can define our own format.
 - Question (jduan10-stat660): If we assign temporary labels or formats within a PROC step, will they override any permanent labels or formats during the DATA step?
 * Question (yli110-stat660): What is the difference between assigning labels and formats temporarily and permanently?
 * Answer (yli110-stat660): Temporary labels and formats are applicable only for the duration of the step.
 If you assign temporary labels or formats with a PROC step, they override any permanent labels and formats that were assigned during the DATA step.